 Depending on what those investments are, and whether they have situs in California, this schema may create a situs of Libra in California under the new regulations

 The bad part is, just within the last two years, the FTB has adopted regulations that purport to overturn this settle law.
 The FTB claims authority to tax the sale of intangible property owned by nonresidents in certain situations where the underlying assets or use are situated in California.
 Specifically, 18 CCR § 25136-2(d)(1)(A)1 asserts that if a business interest (such as stock) is owned by a nonresident, but the assets of the company are in California, then, after applying various rules, California may tax the gain on the sale of the interest.
 The regulation defenestrates mobile sequuntur personam.
 And it does so not only for stocks and other business interests, but any intangible property.
 Security tokens are not only intangible assets, but securities, just like stock.
+It is unclear, however, just when this regulation applies.
+Specifically, the regulation’s terminology (“assignment” of income to California as opposed to allocation of income) suggests that the sourcing would only apply when businesses are the owners and sellers of the interest, not when individuals are.
 See, Revisions to “Doing Business in California” Regulation Proposed, for a fuller discussion of this regulation and its potential impact on nonresidents.

 Libra and Other Stablecoin